gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API.md

                 public String handleError() {

                         //do something like logging
-                        return String.format("Something is really wrong because all t @RestControllerhe known error related issues have been resolved.In case you see this output please raise an issue in github with all the details.\n Thank you \n-RaghavGade");
+                        return String.format("Something is wrong because all t @RestControllerhe known error related issues have been resolved.
+In case you see this output please raise an issue in GitHub with all the details.\n Thank you \n-RaghavGade");
                 }

                 @Override